Decaf coffee beans are great for when you want great coffee without caffeine.

 Is decaf coffee healthier than regular coffee?

 Decaf coffee isn’t healthier than regular coffee unless you have caffeine sensitivities.
 Both offer antioxidants, with decaf offering slightly less.
-You can get similar health benefits from both without the added energy boost when choosing decaf.

 That means one isn’t healthier than the other.
 However, decaf can still be a better personal choice if you tend to experience adverse symptoms from consuming caffeine.